stetson06/portfolio/_posts/2022-01-26-cnn-fruit-classification.md

 This is very powerful - we now can see what exactly is driving our *overall* Classification Accuracy.

-The standout insight here is for Bananas - with a 20% Classification Accuracy, and even more interestingly we can see where it is getting confused.
+The standout insight here is for Bananas - with a 20% Classification Accuracy, and even more interestingly, we can see where it is getting confused.
 The network predicted 70% of Banana images to be of the class Lemon!

 ___
 <br>